 A diffuser attachment is designed for waves and curls to disperse the airflow of a blow dryer.
 It’s used to dry curly hair gently while reducing frizz.
 It also keep the curl pattern in tact, and creates volume.

 At one point in time there was one standard diffuser that almost every curly girl had but times have evolved and there are several options now.

-DevaCurl DevaFuser: This innovative hand shaped diffuser provides 360-degree airflow to dry the hair and roots gently.
+DevaCurl created this innovative hand shaped diffuser which provides 360-degree airflow to dry the hair and roots gently.
 The hand shape also cradles the hair to add volume and many curlies swear by it, but some find the hand shape to be a bit unwieldy to hold.
 It works best with hair dryers that are on the smaller side.

-The Curly Co.
-Collapsible Diffuser: A collapsible diffuser attachment is key when travelling and low on space.
+A collapsible diffuser attachment is key when travelling and for those low on storage space.
 The silicone structure is designed to shrink and stretch over most hair dryers.
-Its collapsed form fits easily in drawers and bags.
+Its collapsed accordion form fits easily into drawers and bags.

 What Settings Should You Diffuse With?

 The proper heat and air settings can make or break your beautiful curls, so play it safe!
 Use the low or medium switch for the heat and air settings.
 It may take longer than you’d like but the lower settings will help prevent frizz and make sure your hair doesn’t dry out.